samsquire/ideas5/README.md

 # 302. Unit of parallelisation

 I am trying to find a model that easily paralellises work to do.
 This invariably leads to thinking of data structures.
 One idea that comes up repeatedly is the idea of "events".

+A unit of paralllisation is a series of code that needs to run sequentially.

+Replicated parallel in Occam.

 # 303. Efficient incremental  algorithms